yren18/Dueling_cifar/README.md

 1. **Dueling Attack on Deep Neural Networks (CIFAR-10)** — a comparison-oracle–based black-box adversarial attack.
 2. **Horizon-Leveling Optimization on SO(2)** — a geometric optimization problem for horizon correction in tilted images, solved via dueling optimization on the rotation group SO(2).

-Each application is self-contained, and their respective results are stored under dedicated folders (`results/` for the CIFAR attack and `horizon/result/` for the horizon correction task).
+Each application is self-contained, and their respective results are stored under dedicated folders (`results/` for the VCG model attack evaluated on CIFAR-10 dataset and `horizon/result/` for the horizon correction task).

 ---